MTHFR, Methylation, & Nutrigenomics

 Treating a person with a SNP involves taking a thorough case history and analysing their symptoms, lifestyle and environmental influences.
 Testing for the MTHFR gene can be done quite easily, and other testing parameters can also be requested when required.
 Quite often a referral to the doctor for blood tests is recommended, which provides an inexpensive way to gain a lot of insightful information that can direct treatment.
 A methylation profile is a functional test, which can provide more intricate information about the methylation cycle.
 This enables more information to work with, which increases how specific we can become with treatment.

-The “Upgrade Your Genetics” Methylation Program uses specific testing such as the methylation profile, and also B12, folate, Homocysteine, and the necessary cofactors.
+The “Upgrade Your Genetics” Methylation Program uses specific testing such as the Methylation profile, and also vitamin B12, folate, homocysteine, and the necessary cofactors.
 This provides all of the information from the outset, which greatly speeds up treatment and healing time.

 Genetic SNPs are a part of life; none of us are perfect; but we can do our best to find out how our bodies are operating and give them the best chance of reaching their potential.